DawitAklilu/DawitAklilu/README.md

 ### Hi there 👋

-Hello! my name is Dawit and I'm an aspiring full-stack developer hoping to use my skills and knowledge to make a difference!
+Hello! my name is Dawit and I'm an aspiring data scientist hoping to use my skills and knowledge to make a difference!

 <!--
 **DawitAklilu/DawitAklilu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.